aishani09/Dual-Neural-Network-Framework-for-DDoS-Attack-Analysis-Multiclass-GNN-MLP-and-Binary-ANN/README.md

 ---

 The experimental results validate the effectiveness of using GNN-MLP for multi-class DDoS attack detection and ANN for binary detection, achieving state-of-the-art performance with minimal computational cost.

----

-The proposed system successfully captures both relational and feature-based information in network traffic to accurately detect and classify DDoS attacks with minimal computational cost.